rongrongwei/grocery-site/team_work_distribution.md

 Sequence Diagram for Checkpoint 2

 ### Final Project
-Main contributer of the html javascript and css. navbar(title) across login, home, & search. both the carousels on the home page that show the sliding images. register box on the login page. searchbar for the search and search_results page. background images of the login and sign up page. prior to implementing bootstap the implementaion of materielize implementation of bootstrap
+Main contributer of the html javascript and css navbar(title) across login, home, & search both the carousels on the home page that show the sliding images register box on the login page searchbar for the search and search_results page background images of the login and sign up page prior to implementing bootstap the implementaion of materielize implementation of bootstrap